-High School Students - Make-Up Work - A High School student that misses school for a school-sponsored event must collect all makeup work before the absence.
-The assignments will be due the next school day the student is in attendance.
-All assignments that cannot be done before the absence will need to be done in the next two days following the absence.
-A student that has an unexcused absence will receive a zero on all assignments for that day.
-A student will have an equivalent number of days to make-up the assignments based on the number of days missed (For example one day for one day).
-All assignments not taken care of in the above mentioned timeframe will result in zeros for each assignment.
+High School Students - Make-Up Work -A student will have an equivalent number of days to make-up the assignments based on the number of days missed (For example one day for one day).
+All assignments not taken care of in the above-mentioned timeframe will result in zeros for each assignment.

-High School Students - Incompletes - At the end of each grading period, all incompletes will have a seven day grace period.
+High School Students - Incompletes - At the end of each grading period, all incompletes will have a seven-day grace period.
 All incomplete work not taken care of by the end of the grace period will result in zeros.
-If a High School student needs longer than the aforementioned grace period, administrator approval must be petitioned and granted.
+If a High School student needs longer than the as mentioned grace period, administrator approval must be petitioned and granted.